Can International Students Work in Australia on Student Visa?

 International students in Australia can work up to 40 hours per fortnight while their course is in session.
 However they can work full-time during University vacations.
 This can be great help to international students who come to study in Australia without scholarships and financial aid.

-International students receving partial scholarships must check with their university if they are allowed to work with the granted scholarships.
-International students holding a university scholarship may or may not be entitled to undertake paid work as per the University’s scholarship conditions.
+International students receving partial awards must check with their university if they are allowed to work with the granted scholarships.
+International students holding a program may or may not be entitled to undertake paid work as per the University’s scholarship conditions.

-International students receiving external scholarships from private organization must contact them and check if they are allowed to work in Australia with their scholarship.
+International students receiving external positions from private organization must contact them and check if they are allowed to work in Australia with their scholarship.

 What type of work international students can do?